Samburu Game

 in part to the lack of grass cover.
 Samburu is also

-home to large herds of elephants, and the reserve
+home to large herds of elephants, and the reserve is

-wildlife that only lives in the dry north of Kenya.
+that only lives in the dry north of Kenya.

-Be on the look out for gerenuks - these odd, yet distinguished
+on the look out for gerenuks - these odd, yet distinguished

 looking, gazelle have long necks, and stand on their